tarky/tarky.github.io/_posts/2014-11-17-virtualizing-aws-opsworks-on-local-vagrant.md

 ## Conclusion
 ---
 You got it!
 You got the same environment as OpsWorks on Vagrant!
 You can test recipes easily.
-Above all, it decreases the situations such as that the code works in development doesn't work in procuction.
+Above all, it decreases the situations such as that the code works in development doesn't work in production.

-If possible, depending on your system's structure, the process can't go througn.
-But refferring to my procedure's essences, try it in the various way.
+If possible, depending on your system's structure, the process can't go through.
+But referring to my procedure's essences, try it in the various way.

 And if you know smarter way, please tell me.